 But that’s not the half of it.

-If you withdraw money from your policy’s cash value, the insurer will deduct the amount from the death benefit.
+If you withdraw money from your policy’s cash value, the insurer will deduct the amount from the benefit.
 And if you take a policy loan and don't repay, it will reduce the payout by the amount of the policy loan.

 In other words, it’s a lose-lose situation for you.

-Sometimes the cash value is added to the death benefit.
+Sometimes the cash value is added to the benefit.
 So it will depend on your carrier, Dundas Life can help you here.

 Advantages of Universal Life Insurance